Volunteer Fire Department Fund

 - No Overdue Tax Debts Form

-These forms are now incorporated into the application as attestations on which the chief signs off in the "Final Review" section.
+These forms are now incorporated into the grant application as attestations in the "Final Review" section.
+PDF versions are available for review in the application.

 Applications are reviewed and scored using a non-subjective point system.